 Q: How many alternative theoretical components within the project can be done?

 A: To what extent you increase the theoretical part of the research project should be discussed and agreed upon between you and the examiner (and supervisor when applicable).
-In order to receive the Master’s degree, the GSLS has the requirement of a minimum of 7 months of practical work throughout the whole Master’s Degree.
+In order to receive the Master’s degree, the GSLS has the requirement of a minimum of 7 months of research throughout the whole Master’s Degree.

 Q: What are the steps to pause (and resume in the future) the Research Project in order to start a Writing Assignment, a course or a theoretical mini-project?